solanav/krptkn/README.md

 # Krptkn

-Krptkn is a spider, metadata extractor, metadata analyzer and report generator.
+Krptkn, pronounced /kroh-pot-kin/, is a metadata extraction framework for websites.
+It contains a spider, metadata extractor, metadata analyzer and report generator.

 # Installation
 Build both Krptkn and PostgreSQL: